 This is why it was so positively auspicious that I began researching Seidr when I did, within the last couple months, as several of the Norse deities began making regular appearances.
 Surprisingly, it took about two years to move from a state of fear and confusion about the plumes of heat rising off of my body, to the place where I am now, of randomly timed possessions.
 Many sources on the subject refer to it as the swaying trance, and with good reason.
 Not just is the swaying a natural rhythm of the body to keep it balanced with the earth, but swaying, dancing, song all help to maintain a kind of equilibrium with the internal and external forces that are impacted during trance.

 This time last year I attended a very thought provoking workshop on gender and sexuality in the context of Paganism.
 It was an examination of how our gender and sexuality, on an individual, personal level, impacts our spirituality.
 A friend of mine recently spoke about the importance of creating your own universe without impeding upon other people’s universes.
 I think this line has relevance in this issue.
 Its important to know who we are in these ways, to be able to see how and why we act as we do.
 These are concepts I have personally been exploring very deeply across the last several years.
 And as a result, many lessons learned under the tutelage of Ishtar and Lilith.
 For those who aren’t familiar with these two deities, let me explain.
 Ishtar is the Babylonian goddess of love, sexuality, and war.
 Lilith is the Jewish goddess-turned-demon, who steals sexual energy from men, and who kills children in return for Jehovah’s murder of her children.
 These are both the standard definitions according to the mythos.
 Ishtar and Lilith, in my view, are two sides of the same coin.
 Both goddesses of love.
 Both goddesses of war.
-One way to think of the relationship between Ishtar and Lilith, is to think of Lilith as Ereshkigal, Ishtar’s sister who reigns in the underworld.
+One way to think of the relationship between Ishtar and Lilith, is to think of Lilith as similar to Ereshkigal, Ishtar’s sister who reigns in the underworld.
 Lilith teaches us to embrace the darkest aspects of our sexuality while releasing any guilt or shame that we might have associated with pleasure.
 Ishtar helps us to see the love and beauty within ourselves.
 But if we need it, both will hold us to the fire, to show us how to be honest with ourselves about how we truly feel about our own sexualities, and face the inner mirror that shows us who we really are.

 I have always been very androgynous, all my life really.
 However, it wasn’t until my lessons with Ishtar and Lilith, that I truly began to realize that I am in the closet.
 And it was never really intentional.
 It was just something that I wasn’t used to discussing about myself.
 And even now, although I enjoy discussing the subject of sexuality, I have never talked about it as an advertisement for my own sexuality.
 In fact, many of my friends and family have no idea exactly how I identify myself.
 Most of them believe, for some reason, that I am a heterosexual.